Trump Fires Back After Polls Show His Favorability Ratings In The Basement

 According to the ABC-Washington Post data, that is likewise far lower than other recent presidents.
 George H.W.
 Bush, Clinton, and Obama all had transition approvals of 80 percent or higher.
 Even the relatively unpopular George W. Bush received 72 percent approval of his transition, according to the ABC-Washington Post data.
 (The CNN poll likewise found that only 40 percent of Americans approve of how the president-elect is handling the transition.)

-Trump himself, of course, isn't pleased with the latest numbers, and used his favorite social media platform to voice his disapproval on Tuesday morning:
+Trump himself, of course, isn't pleased with the latest numbers and used his favorite social media platform to voice his disapproval on Tuesday morning:

 Ironically, that kind of complaining about poll numbers may be helping to drive those poll numbers lower.
 Arizona Republican Sen. John McCain raised this as a possibility on Tuesday.